Pi: Irrationality and transcendence

 Swiss scientist Johann Heinrich Lambert in 1768 proved that π is irrational, meaning it is not equal to the quotient of any two integers.
 Lambert's proof exploited a continued-fraction representation of the tangent function.
 French mathematician Adrien-Marie Legendre proved in 1794 that π^{2} is also irrational.
 In 1882, German mathematician Ferdinand von Lindemann proved that π is transcendental, confirming a conjecture made by both Legendre and Euler.
-Hardy and Wright states that "the proofs were afterwards modified and simplified by Hilbert, Hurwitz, and other writers".
+(Note: Hardy and Wright state that "the proofs were afterwards modified and simplified by Hilbert, Hurwitz, and other writers".
+C.f.
+Hardy and Wright 1938 and 2000:177 footnote § 11.13–14.
+The proofs that e and π are transcendental can be found on pp. 170–176.
+They cite two sources of the proofs at Landau 1927 or Perron 1910; see the "List of Books" at pp. 417–419 for full citations.)

 Adoption of the symbol π

 The earliest known use of the Greek letter π to represent the ratio of a circle's circumference to its diameter was by Welsh mathematician William Jones in 1706.

 Leonhard Euler popularized the use of the Greek letter π in works he published in 1736 and 1748.